moooji/valido/README.md

 ````

 ### optional
 Will return true if the provided value is either null/undefined or validates to true.
+Can be combined with all predicates.

 ````
 is.optional.number(null);